TrevorW-code/Personal-Website/src/blog/minecraft.md

 ---
 layout: 'layouts/post.njk'
-title: hi
+title: minecraft
-subtitle: A quick post about me
+subtitle: how it all started
 tags: post
 ---